amoffat/HeimdaLLM/docs/source/quickstart.rst

     );
     """

 Let's define our constraint validator(s).
-These are used to constrain what the SQL query so that it only has access to tables and columns that you allow.
+These are used to constrain the SQL query so that it only has access to tables and columns that you allow.
 For more information on the methods that you can override in the derived class, look :doc:`here.
 </api/bifrosts/sql/sqlite/select/validator>`